Proverbs 20 – Wisdom, Weights, and Wickedness

 a.
 Mercy and truth preserve the king: Any earthly king may be preserved by God’s mercy and truth shown to the king, and by the mercy and truth the king shows to others.

 i.
-“The principle of the proverb, which is the complement of verse 26, applies with equal force to lesser forms of authority.”
+“The principle of the proverb, which is the complement of Proverbs 20:26, applies with equal force to lesser forms of authority.”
 (Kidner)

 i.
 “When our queen, that stuck fast to her principles, was not more loved of her friends than feared of foes, being protected by God beyond expectation.
 Our King John thought to strengthen himself by gathering money, the sinews of war; but meanwhile he lost his people’s affections, those joints of peace, and came, after endless turmoils, to an unhappy end.”
 (Trapp)

 ii.
 “The proverb finds its final fulfillment in Jesus Christ (see Psalm 72:1, 2, 4; Isaiah 16:4b-5).”
 (Waltke)

 The glory of young men is their strength,